MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 A mission-critical workload must not experience outage caused by updates to the application.
 Consistent deployments must be enforced with each update.
 These approaches are recommended:
 - Fully automated deployment pipelines
-- New deployments must start from a _factory reset_ state and always starting in pre-production enviroments.
-After the stamp has been unprovisioned, it's torn down and a new deployment creates infrastructure resources.
+- New deployments must start from a _factory reset_ state and always starting in pre-production environments.
+After the stamp has been unprovisioned, it's torn down, and a new deployment creates infrastructure resources.
 For more information, see [Mission-critical deployment and testing guidelines](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-deploy-test).

 In the **baseline architecture**, those strategies can be implemented as the application team has full autonomy of the workload resources.
 In this architecture, the platform team owns some of those resources, applies policies.
 So, there are some areas where you might need to adjust your approach.